hsyl20/haskus-website/pages/subscribe.rst

 ------------------

 You can give us a small amount of money every month via Tipeee_.
-By doing this you ensure that our developments can continue independantly.
+By doing this you ensure that our developments can continue independently.
 You can stop tipping us whenever you want too.

 .. _Tipeee: https://www.tipeee.com/vipervm